Emma Hardy: Parliamentary career

 Hardy campaigned locally in her constituency to secure the funding for the A63 Castle Street development, prevent any further delays and ensure a bridge was built as soon as possible.
 Following delays to the project, building of the bridge started in October 2018, and it opened to the public in March 2021.
 Preparation for the A63 road development commenced in October 2020 with the exhumation of 19,000 bodies from the Trinity Burial Ground.

 Hardy also lobbied successfully to bring money to Hull for a new Children and Adolescent Mental Health Unit.
 The money was agreed by the Government in July 2018 and the project was finally completed in January 2020.

 In January 2020, Hardy was appointed to Labour's frontbench as a Shadow Education Minister, succeeding Gordon Marsden, who lost his seat in the 2019 general election.

 Hardy nominated Keir Starmer in the 2020 Labour Party leadership election and Angela Rayner in the deputy leadership election.

 In March 2021 Hardy resigned from her role as a Shadow Education Minister, being succeeded by Matt Western.
 She cited an increase in constituency work due to the COVID-19 pandemic.

 Hardy campaigned for better flood prevention, protections and insurance, presenting a ten minute rule Bill, Flooding (Prevention and Insurance) on 16 November 2021, referencing the 2007 floods which devastated parts of Hull and the East Riding.

 In the 2023 British shadow cabinet reshuffle, she returned to the frontbench as Shadow Minister for Flooding, Oceans and Coastal Communities.

-In the 4 July 2024 general election, she was elected as Member of Parliament for the constituency of Kingston upon Hull West and Haltemprice with a majority of 8,979 on a turnout of 52.1%.
+In the 2024 United Kingdom general election, she was elected as Member of Parliament for the constituency of Kingston upon Hull West and Haltemprice with a majority of 8,979 on a turnout of 52.1%.

-Hardy was appointed Parliamentary Under-Secretary of State (Minister for Water and Flooding) at the Department for Environment, Food and Rural Affairs on 9 July 2024.
+Hardy was appointed to the Starmer ministry as Parliamentary Under-Secretary of State (Minister for Water and Flooding) at the Department for Environment, Food and Rural Affairs on 9 July 2024.
+In July 2026, she was promoted in the new government as Minister of State at the Department for Environment, Food and Rural Affairs by Andy Burnham.